Bedrock-OSS/bedrock-wiki/docs/items/3d-items.md

 ### The Item

 First of all, we need to make sure our item is ready.
 You can add custom models to both custom and vanilla items.
 In this tutorial, we will be making an automatic drill.
-We won't be going in-depth on creating custom items in this tutorial, but you can use [this](https://gitwither.github.io/bedrock-item-generator/) online custom item generator.
+We won't be going in-depth on creating custom items in this tutorial, but you can use [online custom item generator](https://gitwither.github.io/bedrock-item-generator/).
 Make sure your item has got a texture and displays correctly in the player's inventory.

 ![](/assets/images/tutorials/custom-item-models/drill-sprite-inventory.png)